nelsonjchen/cowboystyle/README.md

 * Reddit Enhancement Suite elements are taken into consideration for users of those extensions to ensure their continued functionality.

-## Development Concept
+## Development

-Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar markdown development for deployment on Heroku, use of some tools and homegrown scripts were made.
+Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar markdown development for deployment on Heroku, adaptation of some tools and homegrown scripts were made.
 They're definitely not the most polished and will probably be specific to r/UCSantaBarbara for some time.
-These scripts will allow development of the subreddit's style on test subreddits without affecting the production subreddit.
+These scripts will allow development of the subreddit's style and content on multiple test subreddits without affecting the production subreddit.
+Finally, a large amount of time was spent to make this project hostable on Heroku for free with very minimal maintainence.

+### QuickStart

+This might not work for everyone but it's a rough guide to getting your system up and going with Ruby and Python from a fresh.
+Apologies, it isn't much of a quickstart but it's the fastest way I can come up with.

+1. Install Git
+2. Clone this repository
+3. Install Heroku Tools
+4. Ensure GCC or Clang is installed.
+5. Install Virtualenv-burrito
+6. Install Pythonz
+7. Install Python 2.7.2 through Pythonz
+8. Create a virtualenv with the python 2.7.2 binary from Pythonz.
+Yes, the binary is going to be inside the .pythonz dotfolder.
+9. Install Rbenv
+10. Install Ruby-build
+11. Install Ruby 1.9.3 through ruby-build
+12. Switch to ruby 1.9.3 through rbenv
+13. `cd` to the git repository and run `bundle install`
+14. `workon` the virtualenv you created earlier
+15. `pip install -r requirements.txt`

+If you open a new shell, you'll need to repeat step 12 and 14 before running anything otherwise the dependencies will not resolve.

+You must also prepare three subreddits for testing and development : night, day, and temporal. *You must upload all required images beforehand or otherwise the CSS uploading will fail.*

+### Tools

 Ruby tools include:
 * Guard for monitoring changes to source files and involing rake tasks
 * Rake for task specification
+  * Upload to all the test subreddits at once for development and previewing purposes.
-* Compass is used to compile the SCSS files to CSS files
+* Compass is used to compile the SCSS files to CSS files so we can maintain two CSS files and their little differences from the same codebase.
+We also get free SCSS goodies like darken, lighten, mixins, inheritance, and other freebies.

 Python tools include:
 * deploy.py to handle deployment upon enviromental variables